datacite/tasks/design_sprints/harvester_brief.md

 The Core Sprint team will be engaged in Day 1 and Day 2.
 The Product designer will take over on Day 3 and finally, the Focus Group team will conclude on Day 4.
 Everyone should have received the appropriate calendar invites.
 If you do not see them, please reach out immediately.

-Day 1 - Nov 1st - Core Sprint Team
+Day 1 -  Core Sprint Team

-Day 2 - Nov 2nd - Core Sprint Team
+Day 2 -  Core Sprint Team

-Day 3 - Nov 3rd - Product Designer
+Day 3 -  Product Designer

-Day 4 - TBD - Focus Group team *dates might vary depending on tester availability
+Day 4 -  Focus Group team *dates might vary depending on tester availability

 ### Where